infinum/iOS-Bugsnatch/README.md

 [![License](https://img.shields.io/cocoapods/l/Bugsnatch.svg?style=flat)](https://cocoapods.org/pods/Bugsnatch)
 [![Platform](https://img.shields.io/cocoapods/p/Bugsnatch.svg?style=flat)](https://cocoapods.org/pods/Bugsnatch)

+Bugsnatch is a lightweight bug reporting iOS library written in Swift.
+It creates a bug report template by collecting application and device information.
+It can be triggered via a shake gesture or by taking a screenshot.

+### Features:
+- collecting application and device information
+- attaching a screenshot to the email
+- comes in two variations:
+    - Email
+    - Productive
+- fully configurable:
+    - strings customization
+    - selecting shake gesture or taking a screenshot for the trigger
+    - adding a custom trigger
+    - dynamically adding extra debug info

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Example project is configured for the Email version.

 ## Requirements